PushkarGhosh21/CapGemini-Weekly-Assessment-Feb-28-2026/README.md

-Gemini said
-This is a polished, professional update to your README.
-It standardizes the structure to emphasize the progression from foundational concepts (Java/SQL) to advanced frameworks (Hibernate).

 Project Overview
 This repository contains a comprehensive collection of assessments and practice modules covering Core Java, SQL, and Hibernate ORM.
 It serves as a structured record of technical proficiency in backend development.